shaik1002/biggitlabbomb/doc/user/crm/index.md

 > - In GitLab 14.8 and later, you can [create contacts and organizations only in top-level groups](https://gitlab.com/gitlab-org/gitlab/-/issues/350634).
 > - [Enabled on GitLab.com and self-managed](https://gitlab.com/gitlab-org/gitlab/-/issues/346082) in GitLab 15.0.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/346082) in GitLab 15.1.
-> - [Changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) the minimum user role from Reporter to Planner in GitLab 17.7.

 With customer relations management (CRM) you can create a record of contacts (individuals) and organizations (companies) and relate them to issues.